-Cosigning a loan is a big decision for both the borrower and cosigner, whether that person is a relative or a spouse or even a friend, as it ties their (financial) futures together closer than ever.
+Cosigning a private student loan is a big decision for both the borrower and cosigner, whether that person is a relative or a spouse or even a friend, as it ties their (financial) futures together closer than ever.

 Typically, lenders will ask for a cosigner when they think the application won’t get approved without the addition of another creditworthy person who is able to guarantee the loan and payments.

 Frequently Asked Questions About Cosigning Private Student Loans